Manasvi-Vedanta/Cortex/README.md

-# GenMentor: AI-Powered Career Guidance System
+# Cortex: AI-Powered Career Guidance System

-GenMentor is an intelligent career guidance system that combines AI-powered recommendations with community feedback to create personalized learning paths.
+Cortex is an intelligent career guidance system that combines AI-powered recommendations with community feedback to create personalized learning paths.
 Built on the ESCO (European Skills, Competences and Occupations) framework, it helps users identify skill gaps and provides structured learning plans to achieve their career goals.

 ## Features